metatensor/metatrain/docs/src/getting-started/finetuning-example.rst

 .. code-block:: bash
   wget https://huggingface.co/lab-cosmo/pet-mad/resolve/v1.1.0/models/pet-mad-v1.1.0.ckpt

 Next, we set up the ``options.yaml`` file.
-We can specify the finetuning method in the ``finetune`` block.
+We can specify the fine-tuning method in the ``finetune`` block in the ``training`` options of the ``architecture``.
 Here, the basic ``full`` option is chosen, which finetunes all weights of the model.
-All available finetuning methods are found in the advanced concepts :ref:`Fine-tuning <fine-tuning>`_.
+All available fine-tuning methods are found in the advanced concepts :ref:`Fine-tuning <fine-tuning>`_.
 This section discusses implementation details, options and recommended use cases.
-Other finetuning options can be simply substituted in this script, by changing the ``finetune`` block.
+Other fine-tuning options can be simply substituted in this script, by changing the ``finetune`` block.

 Furthermore, you need to specify the checkpoint, that you want to fine-tune in